ranaroussi/multitasking/README.rst

 Legal Stuff
 ===========

-multitasking is distributed under the **GNU Lesser General Public License v3.0**.
-See the `LICENSE.txt <./LICENSE.txt>`_ file in the release for details. multitasking is not a product of Interactive Brokers, nor is it affiliated with Interactive Brokers.
+MultiTasking is distributed under the **GNU Lesser General Public License v3.0**.
+See the `LICENSE.txt <./LICENSE.txt>`_ file in the release for details.
+MultiTasking is not a product of Interactive Brokers, nor is it affiliated with Interactive Brokers.